maswang32/maswang32.github.io/knowledgemap/notes/concepts/Large-Scale-Deep-Learning.md

             - sample = next(dataset)
             - index = randint(0, len(buffer)-1)
              - sample, buffer[index] = buffer[index], sample
-        - Basically, the sample gets read from the buffer, and the buffer at index get replaced by the previous sample.
+        - basically, the buffer does all the shuffling for us.
+We read examples sequentially into a buffer, and then randomly sample from that buffer.
+Each time we feed a sample from the buffer to the model, its spot in the buffer getsw replaced by the next thing on disk.
+All reads from disk are sequential.
         - better for network storage
     - TFRecord/tf.Example, Google GFS, Hadoop, FORTRAN
 ### Pipelining
 - make one request, many examples flow